GigaDesk/Eardrum-Server-Documentation/README.md

 ### schoolPhoneNumberExists:
 The `schoolPhoneNumberExists` query type executes following tasks:
-* Checking if a phone_number entry already exists
+* Checking if a school's phone number entry already exists
 * Checking the state in which the phone number exists.
 In this case, whether it is verified or not.

 A verified phone number is one that has been submitted by a school that went on to complete the multi-factor authentication (MFA) process, by entering the correct OTP